Last updated on July 25th, 2023 at 02:48 pm

 My Response to the Yelp Hate

-While Yelp salespeople can be very annoying, their product for home buyers and agents is effective.
+While Yelp salespeople can be very annoying, their products for home buyers and agents are effective.
 Also, I have never had a time that they intentionally showed the bad reviews first because I was not spending money, nor did they hide bad reviews when I started paying them money.
 However, this is not to say it could not happen I guess.
 I will say, their algorithm that blocks reviews that have been “asked for” is VERY good so do not expect to just get a bunch of reviews quickly.

 Here is what a good Yelp profile looks like.

 Home Inspector Marketing is a huge topic.
 While some tactics may work for others, be sure to do your own research and practice before jumping aboard a bandwagon.

 In recent times, my best recommendation is to select a few diverse marketing tactics and stick with them.
 Doing so will help you focus on those ideas so you can get them to work while at the same time ensuring you do not put all your eggs in one basket, so to speak.